 - 18.61 The module pass mark for modules at Level 6 is 40 and for modules at Level 7 is 50. - 18.62 The overall module mark achieved by each student shall be calculated by aggregating, in accordance with their relative weightings, the student's assessment components marks (the 'weighted average').
-Except where a student fails a qualifying assessment component, a module may be passed even where one or more assessment components have been failed, provided that the module pass mark is achieved. - 18.63 However, where a student fails to achieve the qualifying mark in a qualifying assessment component, the module is failed and the overall module mark is capped and recorded at 49 in the case of modules at Level 7 (i.e. where the weighted average is greater than 49 the student will be awarded a mark of 49 for the module), or 39 in the case of modules at Level 6 (i.e. where the weighted average is greater than 39 the student will be awarded a mark of 39 for the module). - 18.64 Where a student is deferred in one or more assessment components, but has not failed any assessment components, the student will be deferred in the module pending completion and assessment of the deferred assessment component(s) (see regulations 18.74 18.78 below).
+Except where a student fails a qualifying assessment component, a module may be passed even where one or more assessment components have been failed, provided that the module pass mark is achieved. - 18.63 However, where a student fails to achieve the qualifying mark in a qualifying assessment component, the module is failed and the overall module mark is capped and recorded at 49 in the case of modules at Level 7 (i.e. where the weighted average is greater than 49 the student will be awarded a mark of 49 for the module), or 39 in the case of modules at Level 6 (i.e. where the weighted average is greater than 39 the student will be awarded a mark of 39 for the module). - 18.64 Where a student is deferred in one or more assessment components, but has not failed any assessment components, the student will be deferred in the module pending completion and assessment of the deferred assessment component(s) (see regulations 18.75 18.79 below).
 This applies even where the overall module pass mark has been achieved.

-- 18.65 Where a student is deferred in one or more assessment components but has also failed one or more assessment components (or failed to reach the qualifying mark in a qualifying assessment component) and has failed to achieve the overall module pass mark (including by virtue of failing to achieve the qualifying mark in a qualifying assessment - see regulation 18.63 above), the student will fail the module. - Where a student is deferred in one or more assessment components but has also failed one 18.66 or more assessment components but has achieved the overall module pass mark, the student will be deferred in the module pending completion and assessment of the deferred assessment component.
-In such cases the student will not be re-assessed in the failed assessment component(s). - 'Grade only' modules may be permitted where there is an external body requirement for 18.67 modules to be assessed on a pass/fail basis.
+- 18.65 Where a student is deferred in one or more assessment components but has also failed one or more assessment components (or failed to reach the qualifying mark in a qualifying assessment component) and has failed to achieve the overall module pass mark (including by virtue of failing to achieve the qualifying mark in a qualifying assessment see regulation 18.63 above), the student will fail the module. - 18.66 Where a student is deferred in one or more assessment components but has also failed one or more assessment components but has achieved the overall module pass mark, the student will be deferred in the module pending completion and assessment of the deferred assessment component.
+In such cases the student will not be re-assessed in the failed assessment component(s). - 18.67 Where a mitigating circumstance claim in respect of a deferral of a module is accepted, the student will be deferred in the module, and will be given an opportunity to attempt all assessment tasks associated with that module on the next occasion that that module is delivered, normally during the following academic year. - 18.68 'Grade only' modules may be permitted where there is an external body requirement for modules to be assessed on a pass/fail basis.
 These will be clearly identified in the validated programme specification.
 Additionally, modules taken as part of a study abroad, exchange, or placement period may be grade only.
 Where a module is grade only, no numerical mark is awarded, at either component or module level, and students can only pass or fail.
-Such modules will therefore not count towards the calculation of any award classification. - 18.68 The result of each module will be determined by the mark awarded according to the following table:
+Such modules will therefore not count towards the calculation of any award classification. - 18.69 The result of each module will be determined by the mark awarded according to the following table:

-Module mark scheme for modules at Level 6
+Module mark scheme for modules at Level 6 Mark Pango Result

 Mark Range Result

 40 - 100 Pass

 0 - 39 Fail

 0 - 100 Defer